-- Teachers may provide an updated copy of their curriculum map or pacing guide for their grade level in math and language arts that outlines the curriculum and its relationship to the core. - Teachers may develop common formative assessments for each unit, as well as using JSD post benchmark end-of-year assessment.
-They will show how these assessments are linked to their core standards. - Teachers may use the assessments and work with their team to provide regular data analysis throughout the school year that will be used to discuss student progress and inform instruction (weekly PLC time).
+Teachers will provide an updated copy of their curriculum map or pacing guide for their grade level in math and language arts that outlines the curriculum and its relationship to the core.
+This map is due by August 31.

+Teachers will develop common formative assessments for each unit as well as use JSD post benchmark end-of-year assessments to determine student understanding of concepts.
+They will show how these assessments are linked to their core standards.
+The due dates will be determined during PLC for the CFAs and benchmarks will be given 3 times during the year.

+Teachers may use the assessments and work with their team to provide regular data analysis throughout the school year that will be used to discuss student progress and inform instruction (weekly PLC time).